jflamy/owlcms4/docs/index.md

 - [Project board](https://github.com/jflamy/owlcms4/projects/1) This shows what we are working on, and our work priorities.
 Check here first, we may actually be working on it...
 - [Issues and enhancement requests](https://github.com/jflamy/owlcms4/issues) This is the complete log of requests and planned enhancements.
 Use this page to report problems or ask questions.
+- [Translations](https://github.com/jflamy/owlcms4/tree/develop/owlcms/src/main/resources/i18n) Refer to this link if you wish to translate the screens to your own language, or fix a translation.

 ## Credits